 Medical Laboratory Science Faculty and Staff

-Kathy Kenwright, Medical Technology Program Director
+Kathy Kenwright, Medical Laboratory Science Program Director

-Kathy Kenwright, MS, MT(ASCP)SI, MB began her career over 30 years ago as a Medical Laboratory Technician (MLT).
+Kathy Kenwright, MS, MLS(ASCP)SI, MB began her career over 30 years ago as a Medical Laboratory Technician (MLT).
 After graduating from Jackson State Community College in Jackson, TN, Ms. Kenwright earned a Bachelor of Science degree in microbiology and a Master of Science degree in education from the University of Memphis.
 Before entering academia, Kathy worked in all areas of the lab; the last ten years were spent in molecular diagnostics laboratories performing testing for clinical and research purposes.

 Ms Kenwright currently serves as Chairman of the Department of Clinical Laboratory Sciences.
 She has been teaching Clinical Chemistry and Molecular Diagnostics at the University of TN Health Science Center since 2007.
-She has had several journal articles published, and serves as a member of the Tennessee Medical Laboratory Board and member of the review committee for programs accredited by National Accrediting Agency for Clinical Laboratory Science (NAACLS).
+She has had several journal articles published, and serves as a member of the Tennessee Medical Laboratory Board and is a former member of the review committee for programs accredited by National Accrediting Agency for Clinical Laboratory Science (NAACLS).

 Leilani "Lani" Collins